KnownStormChaser/master-weather-model-list/STATUS.md

 ## Format and distribution changes

-### RRFS and REFS — AWS prototype frozen, NOMADS parallel feed live, August 12, 2026
+### RRFS and REFS — distribution moved twice in three days, August 2026
-The pre-implementation parallel feed began at the 12 UTC cycle on NOMADS at `/pub/data/nccf/com/rrfs/para/` and `/pub/data/nccf/com/refs/para/`, one day later than the "on or about August 11" date in SCN 26-48.
-On the same day the `s3://noaa-rrfs-pds` prototype bucket stopped updating — RRFS after the 11 UTC cycle, REFS after 06 UTC.
+The pre-implementation parallel feed began at the 12 UTC cycle on **August 12, 2026** on NOMADS at `/pub/data/nccf/com/rrfs/para/` and `/pub/data/nccf/com/refs/para/`, one day later than the "on or about August 11" date in SCN 26-48.
+The `s3://noaa-rrfs-pds` prototype bucket stopped the same day — RRFS after 11 UTC, REFS after 06 UTC — leaving NOMADS briefly as the only channel.
+On **August 13 at roughly 21:30 UTC**, NODD stood up a replacement bucket, **`s3://noaa-rrfs-ops-pds`**, which backfilled what NOMADS still held and has ingested in near real time since.

-**NOMADS is now the only channel for both systems**, with no NODD/AWS, GCS or Azure mirror of the parallel feed.
-The model output is unchanged (verified by decoding matched file pairs), but three things do not carry across: `.idx` sidecars, individual REFS ensemble members, and BUFR soundings.
-The REFS product directory is also renamed from `enspost/` on AWS to `ensprod/` on NOMADS.
+The replacement carries RRFS, REFS and fire-weather output under a flat `{rrfs|refs|firewx}.YYYYMMDD/` layout mirroring NOMADS, rather than the prototype's `rrfs_public/` ÷ `rrfs_a/` split.
+Files are byte-identical to NOMADS and land within about a minute of it.
+It **restores the `.idx` sidecars and BUFR soundings** that NOMADS does not carry, and holds more history than the two-day NOMADS `para` window.
+**Individual ensemble members and native-level output were not restored** and remain unavailable through any open channel.

 - **Entries:** [RRFS](./models/nwp_models/regional/usa/rrfs.md) · [REFS](./models/ensemble_models/regional/usa/refs.md)
-- **Authority:** NWS SCN 26-48 (parallel feed paths); AWS Open Data registry note on the prototype feed ending at the start of the parallel phase
+- **Authority:** NWS SCN 26-48 (parallel feed paths); direct verification of both channels
-- **Verification note:** Cutover boundary confirmed by object listing on both sides — last AWS object 2026-08-12T12:58:58Z, first NOMADS files 13:49 UTC.
-The AWS registry text says the bucket will also carry pre-implementation and operational data; as of 2026-08-12 it carries none, which is unresolved.
+- **Verification note:** Cutover boundary confirmed by object listing on both sides — last old-bucket object 2026-08-12T12:58:58Z, first NOMADS files 13:49 UTC, first replacement-bucket object 2026-08-13T21:32:04Z.
+Byte-identity confirmed by MD5 on matched RRFS and REFS files from the 2026-08-14 12 UTC cycle. **The AWS Open Data Registry entry `noaa-rrfs` has not been updated** — it still lists only the frozen prototype bucket, still carries the "[Prototype]" title, and there is no registry page or `docs.opendata.aws` readme for the replacement.
 Post-implementation paths from October 6, 2026 remain `/rrfs/prod/` and `/refs/prod/`.

 ### IFS Cycle 50r2 — tentative Q4 2026